-Lori Mellinger is the Technical Assistance Program Coordinator for the National Recovery Institute Training Team for Faces & Voices of Recovery.
+Lori Mellinger is the Training Manager for the National Recovery Institute Training Team for Faces & Voices of Recovery.

 Her personal transformation began in 2015, when she transitioned into the non-profit world, having spent many years prior as a journalist and newspaper editor.